rkneece/rkneece.github.io/_projects/010 2025-02-01-engineering leader.md

 ## My north star.

-To build outstanding engineering cultures, I believe in fostering inclusive, high-performing engineering and product teams by merging scalability, collaboration, and innovation with a strong emphasis on psychological safety and diversity.
+To build outstanding engineering cultures, I believe in fostering inclusive, high-performing engineering and product teams by merging scalability, collaboration, and innovation with a strong emphasis on psychological safety.

 I've prioritized building great teams that deliver high-quality, scalable, and efficient technology solutions while ensuring an environment where individuals feel valued, empowered, and able to contribute their best work.
-My leadership philosophy centers on mentorship, open communication, and structured processes that balance speed, quality, and innovation, resulting in successful product launches, operational excellence, and business growth.
+My leadership philosophy centers on mentorship, open communication, and structured processes that balance speed, quality, and innovation.

+All of this results in successful product launches, operational excellence, and business growth.

 ## How I've done it.